XingyuWang06/ECO225Project/README.md

-Eco225 Project
+# Eco225 Project

-Research Question:
-How do types of crime and demographic and economic factors in different community areas influence arrest rates in Chicago?
+## How do types of crime and demographic and economic factors in different community areas influence arrest rates in Chicago?